applicato/deadswitch-linux/README.md

 Reset will also be called after the email message has been sent in the even of Dead Switch being triggered.

-## Note: Dead Switch is a work in progress
+## Note: Dead Switch is a work in progress.
+Check for updated versions

 This project is a work in progress and may not work correctly (if at all).
 It is made available for those who would like to try it anwyay.
 Please report any issues in the [issue tracker](https://github.com/dimensionc132/deadswitch/issues).